AnodeEdge/anodeedge.github.io/_pages/about.md

 **Solving problems is my jam.** Engineering is my bread.
 I became an engineer knowing that I have a proclivity for technical problems and an aptitude for systematic problem solving.
 I've always had a passion for science and technology.

-**I want to do things right.**  Whether it is by having clean code, developing a complete design, or architecting a scalable and reliable architecture, I always want to create something that I will be proud of and that will ultimately be easy and reliable to use.
+**I want to do things right.**  Whether it is by having clean code, developing a complete design, or architecting a scalable and reliable infrastructure, I always want to create something that I will be proud of and that will ultimately be easy and reliable to use.
 Meeting commitments and fulfilling promises is very important to me.

 ### Why I Do It: